The International Baccalaureate® (IB) Diploma Programme (DP) is one of the world’s most innovative educational courses for 16-19 year olds.

 Which universities recognize IB programmes?

 Higher education institutions around the world admit students based on their IB credentials, and many have specific admissions policies and guidelines for IB students.
 Admissions criteria can vary widely across educational systems and selectivity of the institution.
-As we support universities moving from our university policy index into the IB Student Registry, information on university recognition policies can be found in both IB resources.
+Please visit their individual websites for the most up to date information on how the IB is recognized.

 For general recognition queries, please contact us.